msprev/pandocinject/README.md

 You write a selector or formatter by subclassing `Selector` or `Formatter` as imported from module `pandocinject`.

-The classes have methods that you may wish to override for your own formatter or selector.
+These classes have methods that you are likely to wish to override for your own formatter or selector.

 -   `select(self, entry)`:
     -   Returns: